#BaliGoLiveOfficialUpdate | In Case Of An Eruption

 You don’t have to be panic in case that situation happens again, this short film provides information on the ongoing eruption of Mount Agung and how tourist visitors should deal with Bali’s active volcano.

-First of all, please only pay attention to reliable media reports, whilst the international media uses words like “chaos”, “danger” and “explosive”, the reality here on the island is quite the opposite.
+please only pay attention to reliable media reports, whilst the international media uses words like “chaos”, “danger” and “explosive”, the reality here on the island is quite the opposite.
 A small area located within a 10-12 kilometer radius of Mount Agung has been declared as the “exclusion zone” – off-limits to local residents and visitors.
 This zone represents about 2% of the Bali’s land mass with the remaining 98% safe for tourist visitors.

 Bali’s Governor, Mangku Pastika even stated that “If the airport is closed, I am going to take care of you, Including the free accommodation and transportation to the alternative airport.”